lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

   Reconstructed Sawtooth Waveform with Lower Cutoff Frequency

-The high freqencies have been reduced, but the corner of the waveform has been rounded.
+The high frequencies have been reduced, but the corner of the waveform has been rounded.
 You can also adjust the cutoff to a higher frequency and you'll get a sharper corner, but you'll also get more high frequencies.
 See :ref:`blocks_highercutoff`